pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 ### Configuring dhcpd

-After you have installed the DCHP service you will want to edit the /etc/dhcp/dhcpd.conf.
-Below is how I configure my dhcp serivce.
+After you have installed the DCHP service (see the install step at the beginning of this section) you will want to edit the /etc/dhcp/dhcpd.conf.
+Below is how I configured my dhcp serivce.
 ```
 option domain-name "example.com";
 default-lease-time 86400;